-136. Incorporation of prescribed types of Company
+132. Incorporation of prescribed types of Company

-- (1) A company may be incorporated as, or an existing Company may be converted to, a type of Company as specified in this Part or prescribed under the Regulations where such a type of Company is desirable in the interests of the DIFC. - (2) The Board of Directors of the DIFCA may make Regulations: - (a) prescribing: - (i) such a type of Company; - the circumstances in which such a Company may be incorporated or an existing Company may be converted, including any requirements for approval by another regulatory authority; - (iii) any requirements or restrictions in relation to such a Company's articles of association or its constitution generally; and - (iv) forms and procedures for the incorporation and administration of such a Company; and - (b) extending, excluding, waiving or modifying the application of provisions of this Law, the Regulations or any other Legislation administered by the Registrar, with the exception of Part 1, Part 2 and Part 14 of this Law and Part 5 of the DIFC Operating Law, where considered necessary or desirable to facilitate the incorporation of, conversion to, and management and functions of, such a Company. - (3) Except where otherwise provided in the Regulations, this Law shall apply to a Company established pursuant to this Article.
+- (1) A company may be incorporated as, or an existing Company may be converted to, a type of Company as specified in this Part or prescribed under the Regulations where such a type of Company is desirable in the interests of the DIFC. - (2) The Board of Directors of the DIFCA may make Regulations: - (a) prescribing: - (i) such a type of Company; - the circumstances in which such a Company may be incorporated or an existing Company may be converted, including any requirements for approval by another regulatory authority; - (iii) any requirements or restrictions applicable to such a Company including any requirements or restrictions in relation to the Company's Articles of Association or its constitution generally; - (iv) forms and procedures for the incorporation and administration of such a Company; and - (v) fees applicable to such a Company. - (b) extending, excluding, waiving or modifying the application of provisions of this Law, the Regulations or any other Legislation administered by the Registrar, with the exception of Part 1, Part 2 and Part 14 of this Law and Part 5 of the Operating Law, where considered necessary or desirable to facilitate the incorporation of, conversion to, and management and functions of, such a Company. - (3) Except where otherwise provided in the Regulations, this Law shall apply to a Company established pursuant to this Article.